GLM-4.7 Open Source: The $3 Chinese Model That Just Beat Claude at Coding

 If you’ve been following AI news this year, this feels familiar.
 In January, DeepSeek released a model that matched Western competitors at a fraction of the cost, briefly wiping half a trillion dollars off Nvidia’s valuation.

-GLM-4.7 is the same pattern: competitive performance, dramatically lower cost, full open-source access.
+GLM-4.7 follows the same pattern.
+Competitive performance, dramatically lower cost, full open-source access.

 For the big AI labs?
 This is another reminder that the moat they thought they had might not be as deep as they assumed.
 When a model built for $3/month can beat your $200/month offering on key benchmarks, your pricing strategy needs a rethink.